TeresaCastle/AppiumFramework/README.md

 ### Writing Tests

+I recommend checking the README files for each platform branch to find platform specific information on writing tests
 Note: Android's uiautomatorviewer typically does not work with the Appium server running.
 Stop the server before opening uiautomatorviewer

 ### Running Tests

-1. Ensure Android Studio and Xcode are open.
+1. Ensure Android Studio or Xcode are open, depending on which platform you are currently testing
-2. Open the simulator/emulator in both locations.
-They must be open for Appium to recognize them.
+2. Open the simulator/emulator.
+It must be open for Appium to recognize it.
 If a physical device is plugged in it will likely use that, but the global properties file may still need to be updated to include the right device name and id
 3. Ensure the Appium server is running
 4. You should now be able to run tests.
 It should default to running using TestNG. <br>
    a.
-You can run tests by right clicking the class and selecting "Run" or by right clicking the "testng.xml" file and clicking "run".
+You can run tests by right clicking the class and selecting "Run" or by right clicking the "mobile.xml" or "browser.xml" file and clicking "run".
 The testng file will executes all tests as detailed within the file.
 This is the best way to execute your entire suite of tests as well as particular groups, packages, classes etc.
 6. Test output will appear in the IDE as well as the Appium Server logs.

 ### Test Reports

-Several reports will be generated automatically once tests have been ran that have failed/passed.
-They can be access by right clicking the report > Open In > Browser > Select browser.
-They are found at the following locations:
+A report will be generated automatically once tests have been ran that have failed/passed.
+You can open it by right clicking the report > Open In > Browser > Select browser.
+The report is found at the following location b default:

-Emailable Report: Detailed report with screenshots test-output > emailable-report.html

-Basic Report: Simple overall report without screenshots test-output > index.html

-ExtentReport: Visually pleasing and includes graphs, dashboard etc test-output > Reports > htmlreport.html
+test-output > Reports > htmlreport.html

-I would recommend the Emailable Report when debugging as it includes the most detail as well as screenshots captured upon failed assertions
+Screenshots are not being pulled into the report at this time, but may in the future.
+Screenshots should still be captured upon assertion failures and should appear at test-output>Screenshots

 ## Contributing